Task 10: We identify and prioritize energy performance improvement opportunities, and have processes in place to update them.

-The U.S. Department of Energy’s Advanced Manufacturing Office also provides a variety of resources for identifying energy savings opportunities in specific energy systems, including a variety of online system assessment tools.
+Many sources, including national governments, provide a variety of resources for identifying energy savings opportunities in specific energy systems, including a variety of online system assessment tools.
 System analysis tools are available for compressed air systems, fans, motors, pumps, process heating systems, steam systems, and industrial buildings.
-The American Society of Mechanical Engineers (ASME) System Assessment standards also provide guidance on energy system assessments.
+As an example, the American Society of Mechanical Engineers (ASME) System Assessment standards also provide guidance on energy system assessments.
 ASME guidance is available on sites and specific energy systems related to both industrial and commercial organizations.

 Personnel working for or on behalf of your organization are generally useful in defining energy opportunities not discovered during an energy assessment.
 These personnel may be closely associated with energy equipment or processes and may uncover unique opportunities because of their experience.
 Using this type of asset offers the potential to discover unconventional improvements and engage personnel who otherwise may not be actively involved in energy management.

 Energy assessments are very effective but can be expensive.
 Other approaches to defining energy performance improvement opportunities are described in the “Learn More” link directly below.